ingresso-group/slate/source/includes/_purchase.md

 `user_can_use_customer_data` | Data protection question - set this to `true` if the customer has opted in to receiving marketing emails from you.
 Most partners manage marketing opt-ins themselves so do not provide this.
 Ingresso will never send marketing communications to your customers based on this parameter. *Optional - it will default to false.*
 `work_phone` | The customer's work phone number. *Optional if `phone` is provided.*
 `world_can_use_customer_data` | Data protection question - set this to `true` if the customer has opted in to receiving marketing emails communication from you and third-parties. *Optional - it will default to false.*
+`privacy_policy_version` | The version of your website privacy policy that the customer has agreed to.
+This is freeform text, not necessarily a number. *Optional - it will default to blank.*

 All of the parameters used to request [additional data for events](#additional-parameters) can also be added.